jsummers/imageworsener/readme.txt

    This is limited by the target image format's support for a density labels.
    Some formats do not support them, while others require them.

+ -translate <x>,<y>
+   Move the entire image by the given amount, measured in target pixels.
+This is mainly intended for fine-tuning the image's position relative to the pixel grid, so it's expected that the absolute value of x and y will be less than 1.

  -offset<channel> <n> (-offsetred -offsetgreen -offsetblue -offsetrb
                        -offsetvred -offsetvgreen -offsetvblue -offsetvrb) While scaling the image, shift the position of a color channel by n output